Restaurant Industry Wage & Hour Compliance Program

 compliance efforts can help protect you from potentially costly lawsuits.

-Our Restaurant Industry Wage & Hour Compliance Program includes the following materials and information:
+Our Restaurant Industry Wage and Hour Compliance Program includes the following materials and information:

 • 25 overtime exemption checklists